All Episodes

 That's it.

-And that's you talk to any driver.
+And you talk to any driver.

-If there was anything out there, it's like my wife says, We're on the front line.
+If there was anything out there, it's like my wife says, we're on the front line.

 If there was any sign of a recovery, we would throw it.

-Commerce taking what seventy-five, eighty percent of the economy is consumerism.
+75, 80% of the economy is consumerism.

 And for people to buy stuff, it has to be on the shelves in the stores.